-Next, we investigated whether the NSPC-induced alterations in EC morphology, and changes in the expression of signaling molecules, were also associated with changes in the miRNA profiles of ECs. miRNA expression levels were evaluated in ECs and NSPCs grown in mono- or co-cultures for 24 hours.
+We aimed to establish a link between the NSPC-induced changes in EC morphology and the major signaling pathways responsible for regulating EC differentiation and morphogenesis.
+We performed associated with changes in the miRNA profiles of ECs. miRNA expression levels were evaluated in ECs and NSPCs grown in mono- or co-cultures for 24 hours.
 The profiling was based on Affymetrix microarray analysis using miRNA array chips (Affymetrix).
 Expression of 24 miRNAs was altered by more than 2-fold in the ECs which were grown in the presence of NSPCs, as compared to EC monocultures.
 Within the group, 7 miRNAs were upregulated (red) and 17 were downregulated (blue) (Figure 3A).
 Reciprocally, co-culture with ECs resulted in the upregulation of miR-210, miR-685, miR-129-5, and the downregulation of miR-124 in the co-cultured NSPCs (Figure 3B).